Steller sea lion, Steller’s sea lion, northern sea lion

 It is difficult to study Steller sea lions in the wild because they are extremely skittish, especially during winter.

-Stones are commonly found in Steller sea lions’ stomachs from pebbles to rocks up to 12 cm in diameter!
+Stones are commonly found in Steller sea lions’ stomachs from pebbles to rocks up to 12 cm (5 inches) in diameter!